[This article was first published in May, 2022, and updated in May, 2025.]

 Because of the nature of graduation pens, the ideal one has a timeless quality.
 It doesn't have to be expensive, but it should give the message that you feel the graduate is worthy of a serious pen that they will take care of.
 Should it be a fountain pen?
 It could be, but a rollerball or ballpoint is a safer choice because it is more likely to be used, unless you know the new graduate is already a fountain pen lover.

 With the advice of my very knowledgeable colleague Joy, I picked out our top recommendations for graduation gift pens.
 Joy is the one who reorders from vendors when our stock is low, and who talks to countless customers who call the customer service line asking for assistance, so she knows the tried and true graduation gifts.
-I chose a selection of rollerballs and ballpoints (and one fountain pen), but most of the pens I'm going to discuss come in numerous variations of color and style.
-They span a price range from under $30 to a little over $300, but most are around $100-$200.
+I chose a selection of rollerballs and ballpoints, and a few fountain pens, but most of the pens I'm going to discuss come in numerous variations of color and style.
+They span a price range from under $30 to over $500, but most are around $100-$200.

 Ballpoint, Rollerball, Fountain?